 - Works well on thick nails, ours is powerful enough for our Chocolate Labs

-- Doesn’t leave your dogs nails sharp.
-With clippers the nails would need filed afterwards
+- Doesn’t leave your dog’s nails sharp.
+With clippers, the nails would need to be filed afterward

 - The incremental trimming makes getting short nails easier